Abdullah bin Abdullah Al Saud

-Abdullah bin Abdullah Al Saud (عبد الله بن عبد الله آل سعود; born July 1843) was a member of the Al Thunayan family, a branch of the House of Saud.
+Abdullah bin Abdullah Al Saud (عبد الله بن عبد الله آل سعود; born July 1843), later known as Abdullah Pasha, was a member of the Al Thunayan family, a branch of the House of Saud.
 He was a son of Abdullah bin Thunayan, Emir of Nejd.
-Relatively little is known of the life of Abdullah bin Abdullah.

 Abdullah was born in July 1843, on the day his father died.
 As an adult, he made attempts to rebuild the Second Saudi State that his ancestors had ruled over.
-Abdullah eventually ended up in the Ottoman capital of Constantinople, where he ostensibly spent the rest of his life.

-Abdullah married a Turkish Circassian woman and had six children.
-He was the father of Ahmed bin Abdullah Al Thunayan, advisor to King Abdulaziz of Saudi Arabia (founder of the Third Saudi State, the Kingdom of Saudi Arabia).
-Through his son Mohammad, Abdullah was the grandfather of Iffat bint Mohammad Al Thunayan, the consort of King Faisal.
-Queen Iffat was a prominent education activist in Saudi Arabia.
+He eventually ended up in the Ottoman capital of Constantinople, where he ostensibly spent the rest of his life.
+He later served on the Ottoman Council of State.
+He also served the Ottoman government as an arbitrator for its relations with Arab tribes living within the empire.
+Abdullah was the paternal grandfather of Iffat bint Mohammad Al Thunayan, the consort of King Faisal of Saudi Arabia.

 Life

 Abdullah bin Abdullah Al Saud was the son of Abdullah bin Thunayan, Emir of Nejd from 1841 to 1843.
 Abdullah bin Thunayan became emir after overthrowing his cousin Khalid bin Saud in 1841.
-In 1843 Abdullah was himself overthrown by another cousin, Faisal bin Turki, who imprisoned him in Al Masmak fort.
+In 1843 Abdullah was overthrown by another cousin, Faisal bin Turki, who imprisoned him in Al Masmak fort.
 Emir Abdullah died in July of that year.
 One of his sons was born the same day he died, and due to this he was named Abdullah after his father.